 By Spc.
 Blair NeelandsMay 13, 2010

-"We need a lot of professional noncommissioned to train our soldiers," said Amin-Wahidi.
+"We need professional noncommissioned officers in the ANA to train our soldiers," he said.

 Commissioned officers also come to KMTC for basic officer training course, company commander course and battalion commander course.
 To receive their commission, soldiers attend Officer Candidate School and the Mujahedeen integration course.